Benefits of belly wrapping after pregnancy

 Requires learning proper wrapping techniques

-Can take time to put on and adjust
+Can take longer time to wrap and adjust

 May need assistance for initial wrapping